riyashekhawat/Git-and-Github-Workshop-/README.markdown

 mangling your git history, or Part III (even below-er) which covers Github pull requests and cat gifs.

-Part II
+Part II  Comming soon
 =======

 Check out the `revert` branch on this repository for further instructions!
-You can always get back to this version of the readme by checking out the master branch.
+You can always get back to this version of the readme by checking out the main branch.

-Part III
+Part III Comming soon
 ========

 GitHub